 weekly residential collection.
 Residents can dispose of this

-item for a fee at RI Resource Recovery or at area transfer
+item for a fee at RI Resource Recovery or any area transfer

-and wreaths free of tinsel, ornaments, wire or bags
+Real trees and wreaths free of tinsel, ornaments, wire or bags

 can be brought to Tucker Field, Kent Street Garage or Northern

 Garage during the month of January for composting.
-Trees are not
+Trees are

 FLOURESCENT LIGHT BULBS –